Te Korowai-o-Te-Tonga Peninsula – current water temperature and swimming conditions

 Water Temperature Over the Last 30 Days

-Water temperatures in Te Korowai-o-Te-Tonga Peninsulafell over the past month, but have levelled out during the last week.
+Water temperatures in Te Korowai-o-Te-Tonga Peninsula have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, Sea water temperature in Te Korowai-o-Te-Tonga Peninsula will be 17.9°C in the next 7 days.
+According to our forecast, Sea water temperature in Te Korowai-o-Te-Tonga Peninsula will be 15.1°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Sea Temperature Data